LearningOS/OS-NagleZhang/os/README.md

 next step, let's setting up applications.

 rcore using batch.rs to call __restore, and load init applications. first one is just directly point to ADDRESS: 0x80400000

+## 11-30 17:12 Run applications

+today's target is to get the application run.

+run\_next\_app() makes kernel enter into User mode.

+the trick is using trap.S __restore assembly code.

+the question is , how trap.S enter into user mode?